 - Talk with your healthcare provider before you start your Kegel exercises.

 After your catheter is removed, call your healthcare provider if you:

 - Have severe pain in your lower abdomen when you’re urinating.

 Will I have trouble controlling my urine?

-Once your catheter is removed, you can do exercises to strengthen the muscles.
+Once your catheter is removed, you can do exercises to strengthen your muscles.
 These are the pelvic floor muscle (Kegel) exercises you practiced before your surgery.

-Most men have urine leakage after the catheter is removed.
-It will slowly decrease over time and almost always stops.
-You may have some leakage with straining, coughing, or lifting things.
+You may also have urine leakage after your catheter is removed.
+It will slowly decrease over time.
+You may have some leakage when you strain, cough, or lift things.
 This is called stress incontinence.

 For most people, urinary control will not be a problem.
 Your muscle strength will continue to improve for up to 12 months after surgery.
-If after 12 months you are having problems with controlling your urine, talk with your surgeon.
+If after 12 months you’re having problems with controlling your urine, talk with your surgeon.
 Surgical procedures such as a urethral sling or an artificial urinary sphincter may help.
-For additional information, refer to the National Association for Continence website www.NAFC.org.
+For additional information, visit the National Association for Continence website www.nafc.org.

 When can I go back to work?

-You will probably be able to return to work about 2 to 4 weeks after your surgery.
+Most people are able to return to work about 2 to 4 weeks after surgery.
 You may be comfortable with desk or office work once your catheter is taken out.
 If your work requires heavy physical activity, you may need a longer time to recover.
 Talk with your surgeon about when it will be safe to return to work.